aspire-fp7/framework/README.md

 This shows that the protected application indeed connected to the server, and that the server sent an annotation request back to this client, and that this client successfully responded to that request.

+## Doing development with this Docker container

+When you're playing with the Docker container and want to edit the sources of one of the tools, it can be handy to have changes made in your host immediately propagate to the Docker, and vice versa.
+To make this easier, we have provided a script that should be run *inside* the container, which enables you to do so:

+    # /opt/framework/docker/development.sh

+The initial `run.sh` script already sets up Docker volumes in `/opt/development` that refer to the directories of all the tools on your host.
+The `development.sh` script then switches copies over all changes (and builds) made in your Docker container to those volumes with `rsync`, and then updates `/opt/framework` to be a symlink to `/opt/development`.